Renovations and technology upgrades go hand in fist given how rapidly it changes.

 - More and more telephone systems (PABX) will use voice-over IP technology and cordless phone technology.

-- More MATV service providers will use IPTV distribution system.
+- More MATV service providers will use the IPTV distribution systems.

 by Ilya Rapoport, PMP, RCDD/NTS